AdobeDocs/experience-manager-64.en/help/communities/using/dsrp-mysql.md

 ### Obtain the SQL Script {#obtain-the-sql-script}

-The SQL script is obtained from the AEM repository :
+The SQL script is obtained from the AEM repository:

 1. browse to CRXDE Lite